RajaHamza99/Python-Project/README.md

 A user is able to update their playlists, and change the songs within them.
 They are also able to update their account details.

 ### Delete
 A user is able to delete both their playlists and songs.
-They can also delete their account which will delete any playlists and songs created by them.
+They can also delete their account which will delete any playlists created by them.

 ## Kanban Board - Trello
 ![Diagram of project tracking trello board](https://imgur.com/fRxQOD5.jpg)